KarsCode/RPD/README.md

 # RPD

-🎵 **RPD is a lightweight, feature-rich terminal music player designed for seamless playback, playlist management, and customization.
+RPD is a lightweight, feature-rich terminal music player designed for seamless playback, playlist management, and customization.
 With support for various audio formats, dynamic playlists, and MPRIS integration, RPD offers an immersive listening experience.

 ---